lenderpanel

 Recently asked questions about conveyancing in Canary Wharf

-Following years of dialogue we simply can't agree with our landlord on how much the lease extension should cost for our flat in Canary Wharf.
-Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?
+After months of dialogue we are unable to agree with our landlord on how much the lease extension should cost for our flat in Canary Wharf.
+Can we issue an application to the Residential Property Tribunal Service?

-An example of a Freehold Enfranchisement case for a Canary Wharf flat is 12, 14 & 16 Hull Close in May 2010. the Tribunal determined that the premium payable for the acquisition of the freehold to the subject premises was the sum of £18,300 This case related to 3 flats.
-The unexpired term was 101.61 years.
+An example of a Freehold Enfranchisement decision for a Canary Wharf residence is 12, 14 & 16 Hull Close in May 2010. the Tribunal determined that the premium payable for the acquisition of the freehold to the subject premises was the sum of £18,300 This case related to 3 flats.
+The unexpired term as at the valuation date was 101.61 years.

 Last updated